SummerOfCode2020/week-17-store-manager-api-aws/HEROKU.md

 Push to the remote heroku

-`git push heroku main`
+`git push heroku`

-Be sure there is a process on heroku setup to run your server

-`heroku ps:scale web=1`

 Open the remotely hosted app in your browser.

 `heroku open`

 Amazing!
+But we have one more command to run to configure the environment variable for MONGO.

+First confirm that the environment variable is not set:

+`heroku config:get MONGO_URL`

+Our mongo url which we have configured in the `.env` file will be the same url we use.

+To set the value on the server while keeping the setting private we will use the `heroku config` command.

+Note that the url value on the right side of this assignment must be enclosed in quotes.

+If you do not have access to your own mongo db url, for now you can use the shared mongo url that is included here for demonstration purposes only.

+`heroku config:set MONGO_URL='mongodb://mlab2020:abc123def!@ds031617.mlab.com:31617/learningmongo'`

+Heroku will restart your web server.

+In your browser, refresh the app web page or run the command to open the heroku-host web url for your rep.

+`heroku open`

+## Connect to Watch the Log file from the remote Heroku Server

+`heroku logs --tail`

+## In Case of Issues

+Be sure there is a process on heroku setup to run your server by running this command:

+`heroku ps:scale web=1`